josecamachop/MEDA-Toolbox/README.txt

 Exploratory Data Analysis (MEDA) Toolbox.
 Chemometrics and Intelligent Laboratory Systems, 2015, 143: 49-57, available at https://github.com/josecamachop/MEDA-Toolbox" Also, please check the documentation of the routines used for more related references.

 Please, note that the software is provided "as is" and we do not accept any responsibility or liability.
 Should you find any bug or have suggestions, please contact josecamacho@ugr.es

+We would like to thanks the direct or indirect contribution of several colleagues:

+- E. Szymanska, G.H.
+Tinnevelt and T.P.J.
+Offermans for the Sparse Partial Least Squares (SPLS) routine.
+- G. Zwanenburg, H.C.J.
+Hoefsloot, J.A.
+Westerhuis, J.J.
+Jansen and A.K.
+Smilde for the ANOVA Simultaneous Component Analysis (ASCA) routine.

 Items in the folder: